the-other-mariana/conways-game-of-life/README.md

 ### Input
 - The simulation always takes as input file the [config.dat](https://github.com/the-other-mariana/conways-game-of-life/blob/master/config.dat) file, which defines the initial configuration of the simulation.
-- This [config.dat](https://github.com/the-other-mariana/conways-game-of-life/blob/master/config.dat) file was written through an auxiliar script called [write-config-test.py](https://github.com/the-other-mariana/conways-game-of-life/blob/master/write-config-test.py), that writes every 'alive' cell as `x y` coordinates on a single line each, where x and y are separated by spaces.
+- This [config.dat](https://github.com/the-other-mariana/conways-game-of-life/blob/master/config.dat) file was written through an auxiliar script called [write-config-test.py](https://github.com/the-other-mariana/conways-game-of-life/blob/master/write-config-test.py), that writes every 'alive' cell as `j i` grid coordinates on a single line each, where j (x) and i (y) are separated by spaces.
+If you have a `i j` format file it's ok, your example will only be rotated 90°.
 - *Optional:* You can create your own initial config by changing the `choice` list inside the [write-config-test.py](https://github.com/the-other-mariana/conways-game-of-life/blob/master/write-config-test.py) script.
 Then, open Powershell and type:

 ```bash